woodstone121/DeepCore/_posts/2017-07-20-Track_GIS_Technician_Work_with_ELK_part2.md

 The `schedule => "* * * * * *"` means that logstash will run the query and perform the I/O every minute, on the minute.
 See the [documentation](https://www.elastic.co/guide/en/logstash/5.4/plugins-inputs-jdbc.html) for other schedule syntax.

-The filter section is the part where you can change up your data retrieved from the SQL statement before it is output to Elasticsearch.
+The filter section allows you to change up the data retrieved from the SQL statement before it's output to Elasticsearch.
 In the above example, we are adding fields for `lat` and `lon` to match Elasticsearch syntax for mapping a [`geopoint`](https://www.elastic.co/guide/en/elasticsearch/guide/current/geopoints.html).

 When running logstash with the your `.conf` file, data will be ingested into the Elasticsearch index based on your scheduler time interval.